richvincent/smsbtc/README.txt

 The purpose of this project is to demonstrate a simple SMS interface for accessing Bitcoin information.
 The interface for this project is strictly SMS.

+Instructions for SMSbtc:

+Commands are sent to the server via SMS messages sent to your Twilio phone
+number: ie if your Twilio phone number is +12223334444 Send text messages proceeded by the '$' symbol to the number
+List of valid commands:
+-> $listcurrencies - Lists currencies currently supported by symbol -> $btcprice - Lists Bitcoin price in requested currency - ie $btcprice usd -> $currencyconvert - Converts specified currency amount to Bitcoin - ie
+$currencyconvert 100.00 eur
+-> $btcconvert - Converts specified amount of bitcoin to chosen currency - ie
+$btcconvert .17 usd
+-> $help - Returns a list of valid commands
+-> $about - Returns information about author and application *note: Any other inputs will return the help message

+Under the Hood

 This project is written using the Python 3 programming language and the Flask_ (http://flask.pocoo.org/), blockchain.info_(https://blockchain.info/api), and Twilio_twiml_(https://www.twilio.com/docs/api/twiml) API's To use the Twilio